jcasse/xperimenter/README.md

 Requirements

 1)	C++ Boost libraries
-	To install: From a shell, type "sudo port -v install boost"
+	To install on OS X: From a shell, type "sudo port -v install boost"

 2)	Boost.Process
 	Download from http://www.highscore.de/boost/process/ and unzip